Connecting Klipperr

-- This tutorial is for flashing the KLIPPER firmware to the Fly-Buffer-Plus buffer
+- This tutorial is for flashing KLIPPER firmware onto the Fly-Buffer-Plus buffer board

-- After flashing, it means that the pressure firmware pin is overwritten
+- Flashing completes means the pressure firmware pins are overwritten

-- Any configuration and macro usage need to be written by yourself
+- Any configuration and macros you use must be written by yourself

 Entering Flash Mode

-- There are two ways to enter flash mode
+- There are two methods to enter flash mode

-- First method: With the mainboard completely powered off, press the BOOT button and then connect one end of a data transfer cable to the mainboard and the other end to your device
+- First method: With the tool board completely powered off, press and hold the BOOT button, then connect one end of a data-capable TYPE-C cable to the main board and the other end to your device

-- Second method: After connecting one end of a data transfer cable to the mainboard and the other end to your device, press the BOOT key and then press the RST key, then release the RST key and finally release the BOOT key
+- Second method: After connecting one end of a data-capable TYPE-C cable to the main board and the other end to your device, hold down the BOOT button, then press the RST button, release the RST button first, and finally release the BOOT button

 Flashing Firmware